-(7) SetBack.
-A setback of two hundred (200) feet from town roads, from the right of way of any public road or private right of way.
-A setback of two hundred (200) feet from existing non-residential structures and five hundred (500) feet from residential
+(7) Setbacks.
+A setback of one hundred (100) feet from town roads, from the right-ofway of any public road or private right-of-way shall be required.
+A setback of one hundred (100) feet from existing non-residential structures and three hundred (300) feet from residential structures, shall be required.
+A one-hundred (100) foot setback from all property lines shall also be required.
+A two-thousand (2,000) foot setback from an existing solar, wind, BESS, wind/solar hybrid system or approved Tier 3 Solar Energy System shall also be required.